dolittle/Studio/Source/DevCentral/README.md

 ## Todo

+* Move custom configuration into a workspace.json file inside the .dolittle folder of a workspace
 * Tenant configuration
+* Add paths for nginx (Example use case: /api/v1 -> K8s mock in Studio)
 * Don't show Web related things if Microservice does not have a frontend
-* Honor route segment from vanir for urls
 * Restart a running process
 * Restart a running container
 * Refresh button for Swagger
 * Refresh button for GraphQL
 * Add the ability to configure base port - all ports allocated for processes will be in a range from this

+* Honor route segment from vanir for urls
 * Update running state on startup and detect if any are running
 * Save the running state to disk and resume it when starting (paused containers / processes remain paused etc. )
 * Add ability to add Web frontend at a later stage